adrian77792/CV/README.md

 ![AmIResponsive](photo/website.jpg)

 ## 🎯 Introduction
 Welcome to my personal CV portfolio website! 🚀 This project showcases my skills, experience, and projects in an interactive and structured format.
-Designed with **HTML, CSS, the site provides a smooth and visually appealing experience across different devices.
+Designed with **HTML and CSS**, the site provides a smooth and visually appealing experience across different devices.

 This portfolio serves as a digital resume, allowing visitors to explore my background, technical skills, and previous projects while offering easy navigation and accessibility.